jediahjireh/text-tools/README.md

 ### Analysis Tools

-- View the character count, word count and line count of your text.
+- View the character, word, paragraph and line counts of your text, as well as its average read time.

 ## Project Structure